AndreasJilvero/BenchmarkingEpiserverCarts/README.md

 6. Login as your Windows user
 7. Execute all migration steps
 8. Use Apache Benchmark (or any other tool) to perform requests

-## Conclusions ##

-The results speaks for themselves.
-Serializable carts performs really well compared to the other two.
-The newer order repository (without serializable carts enabled) is just as fast/slow as the cart helper.
-Just getting rid of cart helper namespaces won't bring you any performance improvements.

-I think that serializable carts are mature enough to be used in production.
-There are drawbacks though.
-The serialized cart is stored as json in the database, so if you want to query carts based on some metadata, that will be tricky.
-If you don't need to do that, go with serializable carts!